 In this webinar, we deliver pitch training (an examination of the anatomy of the ‘perfect pitch’); and conduct an interactive exercise that allows attorneys to inhabit the perspective of the client (see the pitch through the lens of clients) and examine the extent to which they project differentiated value to firm and prospective clients.

-Becoming cross-sell ready (attractive to rainmaking partners), requires a practical approach to building habits of internal branding, knowledge, contribution, and trust that are required for cross-selling to actually happen.
+These inconvenient truths require new/junior partners to adopt a practical approach to building the levels of knowledge and trust required for cross-selling to actually happen.

 The High Impact Affinity Group: A Matter of Practicing Affinity

 The greatest value is not delivered via individual contribution.
 Rather, contributions in the context of team have the greatest and most enduring impact.

 Affinity groups are designed to capture the power of team.
 Affinity groups, however, really only deliver value to the organization when the members actually practice affinity – working collaboratively on projects of substance and demonstrating genuine group accountability.

 In this webinar, we take a look at what affinity groups do to become a dynamic resource for learning, sharing, and investment – with a particular focus on what the best affinity groups do to self-evaluate, set goals, intensify connection between members, and deepen levels of developmental investment and collaboration among group members.